ultsi/me/index.md

 ## ultsi.fi

 Welcome to my website!
-This page was made to mainly attract visitors who google my name and to serve as a collection for myself of good articles, music and skateboarding.
+This page was made to mainly attract visitors who google my name.

-I'm Joonas Ulmanen, more commonly known as ultsi.
-You can learn more about me on the [profile](/pages/profile/) page.
+I'm Joonas Ulmanen, also known by my nickname ultsi.
+I've been a software developer for 4 years and worked for multiple companies already.
+For any enquiries you can reach me at firstname . lastname @ ultsi.fi.